fairagro/D4.4.1_SciWIn_concept/report.md

 The choice of CWL as workflow description language ensures that workflows created by SciWIn-Client can be executed on a broad range of platforms [@cwlimplementations2025].
-However, many of these platforms require significant ressources for setup and operation.
-Different platforms have different sets of compute backends, such as HTCondor, AWS, Azure, SLURM and Kubernetes.
+However, many of these platforms require significant resources for setup and operation.
+Different platforms have different sets of compute back-ends, such as HTCondor, AWS, Azure, SLURM and Kubernetes.
 Additionally, the interaction with remote **compute instances** differs from platform to platform.
 Therefore, in order to experiment with remote execution of workflows and be able to pilot the whole range of SciWIn functionality, we have